SkywalkerSW5/ddw/README.md

 # ddw
 ## A wrapper for DD that writes ISOs to a drive

-Note: This is the old version, a rewritten version is bundled with teaOS
+Note: This is version has been discontinued in favor of the one in teaOS.
+This is not maintained.
 ### How to install:
 #### To install;
 ddw requires *wget*, and *pv* to be installed.